Payroll Taxes 101: Everything Beginners Need to Know (2026)

 Form 1099

 To fully grasp all your depositing and reporting responsibilities as an employer, business owners can start by skimming Publication 15 (Circular E), Employer’s Tax Guide.
-To learn more about classifying employees correctly, go here.
+Learn more about classifying employees correctly.